 Who We Are

-We are committed to prevention, education, awareness, research and promoting healthy relationships and the warning signs of dating violence.
+We are committed to prevention, education, awareness, and research efforts that promote healthy relationships and the warning signs of interpersonal violence.

 Our Mission